 Under this electric category, there are wireless blowers powered by a rechargeable battery.
 They provide similar electrical power output, but with a much greater degree of flexibility, making them ideal for small properties, gutter clean-outs, and blowing light snow from the deck.
 It is also a silent blower.
-When it comes to low noise level, it is hard to beat lithium ion batteries.
-At about $ 175- $ 200, they cost more than the corresponding wired, but many of them are part of larger platforms battery mowers, trimmer line and chain saws.
+When it comes to low noise levels, it is hard to beat lithium-ion batteries.
+At about $ 175- $ 200, they cost more than the corresponding wired, but many of them are part of larger platforms battery mowers, trimmer lines, and chain saws.
 Unfortunately, the battery drains too quickly, especially when the tool operates at high speed, as it should be, which means that it can still meet the needs of most people.

 Gas-Powered Portable Blowers

 Winding can take some time, and 30 or 40 minutes floating and rotating the gas engine at arm’s length is difficult to do.
-With a backpack, you’ll have at least the same power, usually more, but much better ergonomic experience.
+With a backpack, you’ll have at least the same power, usually more, but a much better ergonomic experience.
 However, backpacks are more expensive, so if you have to stick to a tight budget, you may have to work with a portable gas blower.

 Backpack Blowers with Natural Gas

 These blowers are generally added power by the handheld fans.
-Great weigh up to 17 pounds or more – almost double the hand held gas blower.
+Great weigh up to 17 pounds or more – almost double the handheld gas blower.
 But the back and shoulders support the weight.
 As the handheld models of gas, they are usually noisier than electric, although some minimum noise limits where applicable.
 The disadvantages of backpack blowers are the cost and maintenance.

-For the most part, a backpack model start at $ 250 to more than $ 500 for a small one and medium-size model, usually less than $ 350.
+For the most part, a backpack model starts at $ 250 to more than $ 500 for a small one and medium-size model, usually less than $ 350.
 Like all blowers, handheld or backpack, they can be loud and smelly, and require proper Storage and have to be mixed up with gas and oil to make them work.
-Concerns about emissions (and noise) have resulted in many cities and regions, resulting to restrict or prohibit of gas leaf blowers.
+Concerns about emissions (and noise) have resulted in many cities and regions, resulting to restrict or prohibit gas leaf blowers.